bigsurly/Pfsense_PIA_Wireguard/README.md

 			Private Key: fKMCeFhZ4zOncJ7GN+yFBAYtUvC2v0lghhNTGJwOutM= (This is just a placeholder) Public Key: +CGmAgeQRxGLecpGJpHnXyZugHIkZxG9Cr38Y38AK2k= (This is just a placeholder) Interface Address: 10.23.69.35/32
-	Save that and create a peer.
+	Save that tunnel and create a peer.

 2. Assign the peer to the newly created tunnel.
 To find the name, go back to the main tunnels screen and you will see something like tun_wg0 or tun_wg1, which is the name of your Wireguard interface.<p>
 		Setup the Peer